SankeyMATIC Manual

 Showing Node totals in labels can make the diagram nicely specific, but doing so can require a lot of horizontal room to keep the labels from intruding on other nodes.

-You have the option of leaving out the specific node totals by unchecking the “Show Node totals as part of labels” checkbox.
+You have the option of leaving out the specific totals by unchecking the “Show Node totals as part of labels” checkbox.

 Numeric Precision in Labels